23 Animals With Long Necks

 It can also use its neck to detect predators from a distance and keep an eye on its surroundings.

 Interestingly, the Emu’s neck is long and very flexible.
-It has 24 vertebrae that allow it to move its head in various directions.
+It has 24 vertebrae allow it to move its head in various directions.

 This is useful for the Emu when it needs to change direction to evade predators quickly.